 The Board approved in February 2008 the following actions in preparation for further reductions that may be required for the future.
-These actions, reaffirmed by the Board in 2009 and 2010, are:
+These actions, reaffirmed by the Board in 2011, are:

-If possible, in times of economic uncertainty, to help maintain the County financial stability:
+If possible, in times of economic uncertainty, to help maintain the County's financial stability:

-- Departments are directed to immediately halt the implementation of all new programs without a dedicated funding source and that are not already fully implemented. - Departments are required to obtain CAO approval for the purchase of all capital assets or any computer-related purchase that has not been previously included in the Refresh Policy.
-Approval will only be granted if the cost of the equipment is fully revenue-offset or is critical to program operations. - Departments are directed to take whatever steps necessary to end the fiscal year with no increase in County Contribution. - Departments are directed to control and reduce travel costs.
-Only travel critical to program operations will be permitted.
+• Departments are directed to immediately halt the implementation of all new programs without a dedicated funding source and that are not already fully implemented.

+- Departments are required to obtain CAO approval for the purchase of all capital assets or any computer-related purchase that has not been previously included in the Refresh Policy.
+Approval will only be granted if the cost of the equipment is fully revenue-offset or is critical to program operations. - Departments maybe directed to take whatever steps necessary to end the fiscal year with no increase in County Contribution.